Nicholas Szécsényi: Reputation

 Further documents were discovered by Martin Štefánik in the Venetian archives, written in mostly Italian dialect, which suggest, in addition to being educated, Szécsényi was "frivolous and pleasure-seeking man, who was more like a Renaissance cavalier and adventurer [...], rather than a medieval Christian knight", according to Dvořáková.
 Much of the wealth and money, on which Szécsényi counted, proved to be a fiction.
 One of the executors wrote his deceased friend was "extremely careless with money".
-As Szécsényi mentioned his female slaves more extensively than others in his last testament, Dvořáková argues it confirms the justification for the accusations about his uncommited sexual life, which confronted with the common practice of moral norms in Hungary.
-The executors' reported the female slaves were unbaptized and did not speak Italian, and served their master as his concubines.
+As Szécsényi mentioned his female slaves more extensively than others in his last testament, Dvořáková argues it confirms the justification for the accusations about his uncommitted sexual life, which confronted with the common practice of moral norms in Hungary.
+The executors' reported the female slaves – namely, Novella, Polissena, Adriana, Armellina and Giulia – were unbaptized and did not speak Italian, and served their master as his concubines.
 Szécsényi's friends made lot of effort to find husbands for them, in accordance with his will.